BISH0808/IT-interview-prep/Readme.md

 5) SOLID

 These books are recommended for preparation:
-1) Designing Data-Intensive Applications by O’Reilly
+1) Designing Data-Intensive Applications by Martin Kleppmann